civican/legisinfo/42-1/bills/C-76/bill_text.md

   **(4)** No person or entity shall act in collusion with a person or entity to whom subsection (1) applies for the purpose of contravening that subsection.

-  **(5)** No person or entity shall sell any advertising space to a person or entity to whom subsection (1) applies for the purpose of enabling that person or entity to**transmit an election advertising message or to cause an election advertising message to be transmitted**.
+  **(5)** No person or entity shall sell any advertising space to a person or entity to whom subsection (1) applies for the purpose of enabling that person or entity to transmit an election advertising message or to cause an election advertising message to be transmitted.

 ### Section 282.5